Keep in mind

-Before requesting a payment holiday, it is important that you read and understand the below information as a payment holiday may not be the most suitable option for your circumstances.
+Before requesting a payment deferral, it is important that you read and understand the below information as a payment deferral may not be the most suitable option for your circumstances.

-If you are unsure about any of the information provided or whether a payment holiday is the most suitable option for you please contact us before proceeding on:
+If you are unsure about any of the information provided or whether a payment deferral is the most suitable option for you please contact us before proceeding on:

 Buy-to-Let, Short Term Lending, Commercial Investment